iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

   ![](DAY1/day_1_lab1.png)

 ## Lab 3 : Max and Min number representations.
   A C program is implemented to  show the maximum and minimum sizes for RV64I.
-The program can be found here (insert link)
+The program can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY1/unsignedHighest.c)
   - Commands used are same as Lab 2

   **Output on console**
   ![](DAY1/day1_lab2.png)

 # Day 2 : Application Binary Interface (ABI) and basic verification flow
-  This day, we delved deep into the lower layers on how the higher layer instructions in c are translated to machine understandable codes.
+  On This day, we delved deep into the lower layers on how the higher layer instructions in c are translated to machine understandable codes.
   Just like how application program interface (API) is used by application programs to access the standard libraries, an application binary interface or system     call interface is utilised hardware resources .
-The ISA is inherently divided into two parts: `1.User & System ISA` ans `2.
-User ISA`  the latter is available     to the user directly by system calls.
+The ISA is inherently divided into two parts: *User & System ISA* and *User ISA*  the latter is available to the   user directly by system calls.

   Now, how does the ABI access the hardware resources?
-It uses different registers(32 in number) which are accessed by higher level each of width `XLEN = 32 bit`   for RV32 ( ~`XLEN = 64 for RV64` ) .
+  - It uses different registers(32 in number) which are each of width `XLEN = 32 bit` for RV32 (~`XLEN = 64 for RV64`) .
 On a higher level of abstraction these       registers are accessed by their respective ABI names.

   For base integer instructions there are broadly 3 types of of such registers:
   - I-type : For instructions having immediate values as operands.
   - R-type : For instructions having only registers as operands.